How Police Are Different Around the World

 The United States reflects a decentralized system in which there are multiple levels of law enforcement and police services, all of which are essentially independent of each other.
 In the U.S., every political subdivision has the ability to provide police services, so that almost every city, town, village, county, and state has at least one and possibly multiple law enforcement agencies, all of whom operate within their own chains of command.

-While these organizations often cooperate and operate in concert with each other, they also perform overlapping and duplicative services and are not formally responsible to one another.
+While these organizations often cooperate and operate in concert with each other, they also perform overlapping and duplicative services and are not formally responsible for one another.
 The U.S. Department of Justice estimates that there are approximately 17,000 different police forces within the U.S., making the nation perhaps the most decentralized country in the world with regard to policing.

 In contrast to the decentralized model seen in the U.S., Sweden employs a completely centralized police force, in which only one agency - the Rikspolis - is responsible for providing law enforcement, policing and investigative services to the entire country.